examdawn/content/NEP2020/2024/BCA/3rdsem/dbms/lab/index.md

 - ✅ PL/SQL procedure successfully completed.

-## Program 10: Write PL/SQL procedure for an application using a cursor.
+## Program 10: Write PL/SQL procedure for an application using a cursor.(skip)
 ### Create a table BANK with the following attributes(Acno, Name,Balance).

 ```PL/SQL